commtech/fscc-windows/README.md

 then they are likely fixed.
 For a complete list of the fixed values see the CCR0 section of the manual.

+NOTE: You should make sure and purge the data stream after changing registers.
+Settings like CCR0 will require being purged for the changed settings to take effect.

 Use the `FSCC_SET_REGISTERS` ioctl to set the values of any registers you need to modify from within C code.
 This ioctl can be found within `<fscc/fscc.h>`.